fsquillace/juju-old/README.md

 **JuJu** is a package manager that can be used for every GNU/Linux distribution.

-JuJu is able to get the packages from the ArchLinux Official and AUR repositories and install them directly in your home directory (by default is ~/.juju/).
+JuJu is able to get the packages from the ArchLinux Official and AUR repositories and install them inside your home directory (by default is ~/.juju/).

 You can choose to install the package using either the pre-compiled packages or from the source code.
 The available pre-compiled packages are for i686 and x86\_64 architectures (in the future also armv{5,6,7} for your raspberry pi ;) ).